|

 Clinging to that pure state, which remains without

-any attachments, is clinging to divine grace.
+any attachments, is clinging to Divine Grace.
 This

 alone is one's own state of silence wherein naught